sasikumari2i/InventoryManagement/README.md

 Django Inventory Management is aiming to provide a SaaS application for Inventory Management using Django rest framework, which is still in development phase.
-Major purpose of the application is tracking the order the inventories from the vendor and assign it to a User and track the records of that product.
+Major purpose of the application is order products from a vendor and track the inventory of those products.
+Assign a product to a User and track the records of that product.
+Record the invoice and payments of the orders.

 ## Django Inventory supports